constantin-ungureanu-github/appengine-try-java/README.md

-# Hello Masterminds Google App Engine for Java™
+# Hello Google App Engine for Java™

 This sample shows you how to deploy a simple "Hello World" application to [Google App Engine](https://cloud.google.com/appengine/docs/java/).